network2030/newip-beyond/program.md

 *Abstract* :
 This document proposes a method of addressing and routing for massive Low Earth Orbit (LEO) satellite constellations.
 It is based on the concepts and technologies of New IP.
 LEO satellite networks can be used for Internet access and for the Non-Terrestrial Network (NTN) integration with 5G and beyond.
 Our new addressing method leverages the characteristics of satellites with known orbit elements; and simplifies the satellite identification by using limited indexes.
 The new routing method combines semantic addressing with source routing and generates a new semantic routing scheme.
 Compared with traditional methods, the new proposal dramatically reduces the workload in satellite, such as table size, TCAM (Ternary Content-addressable Memory) lookups, and packet header size.
 Thus, it is more suitable to network in space where the harsh environment will restrict the hardware performance, power consumption, link bandwidth and system complexity.

 ##### Authors: Lin Han, Alvaro Retana, Cedric Westphal, Richard Li (Futurewei Technologies, Inc.), Tianji Jiang, Meiling Chen (China Mobile Communication Research Institute)
+#### Tiny In-Network Transport for High Precision INdustrial Communication

+*Abstract:* The design of a transport protocol for high precision industrial networks is a complex problem since the industrial applications are resource-critical, time-critical, session-less, and safety-critical.
+These requirements make existing end-to-end transport mechanisms unsuitable for use in the industry verticals that require control-systems type communication.
+This paper proposes a lightweight, connection-less, and reliable protocol called TinTin.
+It utilizes the in-network capabilities to compensate for end device constraints.
+The mechanisms adopted in TinTin aim to reduce the communication overheads associated with well- known connection-oriented protocols.
+This paper discusses the design considerations of TinTin in detail and presents an early stage proof-of-concept implementation of TinTin with New IP.

+##### Authors: Kiran Makhijani (Futurewei), Bhaskar Kataria, Shashank D., Deepta Devkota, Mohit Tahiliani (NITK, Surathkal).

 #### Supporting Dynamic Secure Interdomain Routing